kingst/ecs150-projects/project4-wip/README.md

 Importantly, you cannot change the file-system on-disk format.

-## Disk writes ordering for correctness
+## Disk write ordering for correctness
 To read data, you are welcome to make extra disk reads in and make them in any order to implement your file system functions.
 In fact, to help simplify your implementation we encorage you to read the entire inode table (region), data